dr-joe-wirth/primerForge/paper/paper.md

 |`swga2`|SARS-CoV-2|10:38|0.141|63|7|0|0|
 |`primerForge`|SARS-CoV-2|00:19|0.122|39|39|15|15|

-\su{1}The number of primer pairs identified by the program

-\su{2}The number of primer pairs that generated PCR products with `isPcr`

-\su{3}The number of primer pairs that produced a PCR product in every ingroup genome and no products in any of the outgroup genomes

-\su{4}The number of valid primer pairs that produced exactly one PCR product in each ingroup genome

 Although many of the primer pairs predicted by `primerForge` were not validated by `isPcr`, this can be attributed to the fact that `primerForge` allows primer